f1337/f1337.github.io/scratchpad/mob-programming.md

 ## Rhythm

+Appoint or otherwise decide-upon a [Facilitator](https://github.com/michaelkeeling/mob-programming-patterns#patterns).
+A

 1. Appoint or otherwise decide-upon a [Facilitator](https://github.com/michaelkeeling/mob-programming-patterns#patterns).
 2. The Facilitator helps the group define a "swap timer" length.
 Start with 20m (ala Pomodoro) if you need help choosing.
 You can adjust it later.
-3. The Facilitator helps appoint/suggest the following roles:
+3. The Facilitator helps appoint/suggest the following [roles](https://github.com/michaelkeeling/mob-programming-patterns#patterns):
 	- Recorder
 	- Navigator
 	- Driver
+	- Researcher (optional)
-4.
+4. The Facilitator Punch List
 5.

 ## Must-Reads